matn7/CS-Notes/src/main/java/postgresql/IndexCard.md

 **How it works:**
 * `FROM Products`; starts with the product table.
 * `JOIN Categories ON Products.CategoryID = Categories.CategoryID`; links each product to its category.
-* `GROUP BY`; CategoryName groups all products under each category.
+* `GROUP BY CategoryName`; groups all products under each category.
 * `COUNT(*)`; counts how many products belong to each category.
 * `SELECT CategoryName, TotalProducts = COUNT(*)`; outputs the category name and product count.
 * `ORDER BY COUNT(*) DESC`; sorts categories by number of products in descending order.